jarrarhaider1214/docs/pages/user-guide/components/managed-services/gcp-managed-services/gcp-managed-services.md

 ## Big Data

+BigQuery (Big Data) is Google's fully managed, petabyte scale, low cost analytics data warehouse.
+BigQuery is NoOps i.e. there is no infrastructure to manage and no need of a database administrator— so users can focus on analyzing data to find meaningful insights.
+To know more about BigQuery, click [here](https://cloud.google.com/bigquery).

 While configuring Application, drag and drop **GCP Big Data** from left pallet and in to the canvas to configure it.

 ![7](imgs/7.jpg)